What To Do When Viagra Doesn’t Work

 While Viagra has a relatively high success rate of over 70%, it is not guaranteed to work every time.
 ED can have a number of causes, including physical and psychological factors, which can affect whether Viagra will work for you.

 Viagra may not work if it is not taken correctly.
-Eating a large meal or drinking alcohol when taking Viagra can affect how well it works.
-Some of the most common reasons why Viagra doesn’t always work are below.
+Things like eating a large meal or drinking alcohol can affect how quickly Viagra kicks in and how long the effects last.
+Reasons why Viagra might not be working:

 Dosage is too low

 If Viagra is not working for you, it may be because your dosage is too low.
-The usual starting dose for Viagra is 50mg, but you may be started on a lower dose of 25mg if you take certain medications.
+The usual starting dose for Viagra is 50mg, but you may be started on a lower dose of 25mg, especially if you’re over the age of 65 or take certain medications.

 Not taking it correctly